srkimir/rabbitmq/README.md

 [01/12/2017 14:21:15.175] [LOG]   Unroutable message received test
 ```

-Now when publishing with mandatory: true, Basic.Return wont be issued to publisher.
+Now when publishing with `mandatory: true`, `Basic.Return` wont be issued to publisher.
 So registering event handler for `return` on given channel will never be fired.
 Dedicated consumer will receive un-routable message.